 For a well rounded fitness routine, your workout should be split into two parts: Cardio, and strength training.

 A treadmill is most people’s go-to choice for getting their cardio in.
 You can choose from pre-selected programs or set the speed at your own pace.
-Standard treadmills tend to get a bit bulky in size, so if you’re short on space, Xcite Kuwait offers a fold-able treadmill that can be easily stowed away after your workout is done.
+Standard treadmills tend to get a bit bulky in size, so if you’re short on space, Xcite offers a fold-able treadmill that can be easily stowed away after your workout is done.

-If you’re predisposed to knee or joint problems, running on a treadmill might be a problem in the long-run and you might be doing more harm than good.
+If you’re predisposed to knee or joint problems, running on a treadmill might be a problem in the long-run (no pun intended) and you might be doing more harm than good.
 In that case, you should look into investing in a stationary bike that will still get your heart rate up and burn calories while going easy on your joints.

 A common misconception about strength training and weight lifting is that it’s only reserved for those looking to get as big as The Rock.